ARK-Electronics/logloader/README.md

 ![image](logloader_logo.png)

-Downloads PX4 ulogs from the flight controller SD card and optionally uploads them to a one or more servers.
+Downloads PX4 log files (.ulg) and uploads them to the cloud.

 The **config.toml** file is used to configure the program settings.